-- Budget for fiscal year (FY) 2022-23 is balanced at \$1.7 billion. - Countywide bus system that spans 34 cities and seven congressional districts with 419 vehicles. - Among the top 30 busiest bus transit operations in the nation, providing more than 31 million rides annually. - Countywide paratransit service for people with disabilities with 248 buses and approximately 833,000 trips and 972,000 boardings in FY 22-23. - Three Metrolink commuter-rail lines with nearly 7,000 boardings each weekday. - OCTA owns the Los Angeles-San Diego-San Luis Obispo rail right-of-way from Fullerton to San Clemente. - Successful completion of Measure M, the package of \$4 billion in transportation improvements promised to Orange County voters in 1990 when they approved a 20-year half-cent sales tax program. - Implementation of Renewed Measure M approved by voters in 2006, providing \$14.8 billion in new funding for freeway, regional/local streets and roads, and transit improvements until 2041. - Owner and operator of the 91 Express Lanes with nearly 20 million vehicle trips in FY 2022-23.
-Owner and operator of the recently opened 405 Express Lanes. - Oversight of Orange County's major investment studies and management of the planning for all future transportation infrastructure improvements in the county.
+- Budget for fiscal year (FY) 2024-25 is balanced at \$1.75 billion. - Countywide bus system that spans 34 cities and seven congressional districts with 432 vehicles. - Among the top 30 busiest bus transit operations in the nation, providing more than 33 million rides annually. - Countywide paratransit service for people with disabilities with 248 dedicated buses and approximately 987,000 trips and 1,138,000 boardings in FY 23-24. - Three Metrolink commuter-rail lines with over 79,200 boardings each weekday. - OCTA owns the Los Angeles-San Diego-San Luis Obispo (LOSSAN) rail right-of-way from Fullerton to San Clemente. - Successful completion of Measure M, the package of \$4 billion in transportation improvements promised to Orange County voters in 1990 when they approved a 20-year half-cent sales tax program. - Implementation of Renewed Measure M approved by voters in 2006, providing \$14.8 billion in new funding for freeway, regional/local streets and roads, and transit improvements until 2041. - Owner and operator of the 91 Express Lanes with nearly 21.2 million vehicle trips in FY 2024.
+Owner and operator of the recently opened 405 Express Lanes with 8.7 million trips in its first seven months of operations. - Oversight of Orange County's major investment studies and management of the planning for all future transportation infrastructure improvements in the county.

-2024 BOARD OF DIRECTORS
+2025 BOARD OF DIRECTORS